 Yes, it’s reasonably easy.
 Children smaller than 1.20m can access for free and there is a wheelchair accessible route through the Forbidden City which is also perfect for strollers.

-There are some cobblestones that can be tricky to navigate, but in general we were very happy we brought our awesome stroller as little D. slept through half his visit to the Palace Museum.
+There are some cobblestones that can be tricky to navigate, but in general, we were very happy we brought our awesome stroller as our son slept through half his visit to the Palace Museum.

 Keep in mind though that it’s very hot during the summer months.
 Luckily, there are shaded areas, as well as restaurants and cafes where you can but cold drinks, relax and cool off for a bit.